AmigoCap/Visual_MoCap/README.txt

 |-- css                  // Folder containing all the Cascading Style Sheets files
 |-- Documentation        // Folder containing all the written documentation for our project
-|-- Donnees              // Folder containing data sets captured with the platform
+|-- data                 // Folder containing data sets captured with the platform
-  |-- benjamin           // Capture of a human
   |-- box                // Capture of a motionless box
+  |-- jump               // Capture of a jumping human
   |-- movedBox           // Capture of a moving box
+  |-- run                // Capture of a running human
+  |-- walk               // Capture of a walking human
 |-- img                  // Folder containing the used pictures
 |-- js                   // Folder containing the JavaScript scripts
   |-- lib                // Folder containing the used libraries